vukics/cppqed/CPPQEDcore/doc/structureGuide.markdown

 \snippet ExampleMode.h basic example mode

 Though the NoTime tagging class as a function argument creates some redundancy, it is necessary because of the design of the structure-bundle.
+Note that ElementLiouvilleanStrategies
+(like ElementLiouvillean) assumes that the number of Lindblads is known @ compile time, as is the case here.
+If this is not the case, Liouvillean has to be used instead.

 This will suffice here.
 Let us look at the implementations in `ExampleMode.cc`:\dontinclude ExampleMode.cc
 \until }),